circleci/circleci-docs/jekyll/_cci2/tutorials.md

 <a href="{{ site.baseurl }}/2.0/language-android/">Android Project Tutorial</a> | Full example of setting up an Android project in CircleCI 2.0.
 {: class="table table-striped"}

+## Sample Apps with Companion Guides

-Refer to the Demo Apps to get help with building the language and framework in which your application is written.
+Refer to the Sample Apps to get help with building the language and framework in which your application is written.

 Language in which your App is written | Framework | GitHub Repo Name
  ---------|-----------|-----------------